 As ALCTS considers ways to address ALA's goal of "providing leadership in the transformation of libraries and library services in a dynamic and increasing global digital information environment," this page will list projects, reports, and other actions as they are accomplished.
+These efforts are supported by the Transforming Collections Task Force.

 Transforming Collections, an e-Forum hosted by Lisa German and Sarah Simpson, was held February 22–23.
 See the event's page to access the archived discussion or read the e-Forum summary in the ALCTS Newsletter.